-- (a) City Officials are expected to conduct themselves in a manner that fosters public trust. - (b) City Officials are charged with performing their public duties in a way that projects a high level of personal integrity and upholds the integrity of the organization. - (c) City Officials must avoid behavior that calls their motives into question and erodes public confidence. - (d) City Officials shall place the municipality's interests and the concerns of those the City serves above private, personal interests. - (e) Those who serve the City are expected to value honesty, trustworthiness, diligence, objectivity, fairness, due process, efficiency, and prudence as values the City professes. - (f) City Officials must balance transparency with the duty to protect personal privacy and preserve the confidential information with which the City has been entrusted. - (g) It is neither expected nor required that those subject to this Article relinquish or waive their individual rights.
+- (a) City Officials are expected to conduct themselves in a manner that fosters public trust. - (b) City Officials are charged with performing their public duties in a way that projects a high level of personal integrity and upholds the integrity of the organization. - (c) City Officials must avoid behavior that calls their motives into question and erodes public confidence. - (d) City Officials shall place the municipality's interests and the concerns of those the City serves above private, personal interests.

+- (e) Those who serve the City are expected to value honesty, trustworthiness, diligence, objectivity, fairness, due process, efficiency, and prudence as values the City professes. - (f) City Officials must balance transparency with the duty to protect personal privacy and preserve the confidential information with which the City has been entrusted. - (g) It is neither expected nor required that those subject to this Article relinquish or waive their individual rights.

 Sec.
-2-272.
+3-112.
 Mandates

 - (a) Duty to Report.
 City Officials shall report any conduct that the person knows to be a violation of this Article.
 Failure to report a violation of this Article is a violation of this Article.
 For purposes of this section, submittal of a Complaint or a report made to the Fraud, Waste or Abuse hotline shall be considered to be a report under this Section.
 A report to the hotline may remain anonymous unless disclosed by the caller. - (b) Financial Disclosures.
 All Candidates for City Council, including Candidates for Mayor, shall file financial information reports as required by, and in accordance with, State law.
-All prospective Vendors and City Officials shall file disclosure forms as required by, and in accordance with, State law. - (c) Business Disclosures.
-All City Officials shall file with the City Auditor annual reports listing the names of human individuals with whom the City Official is named partner in the following types of businesses: General Partnership, Limited Partnership, Limited Liability Partnership, or Limited Liability Corporation, or Professional Corporation.
-Annual reports shall be submitted within ninety (90) days of taking office.
-Failure to submit a report shall not serve as a basis for a Complaint unless the City Official fails to submit a report within thirty (30) days of being provided written notification of the omission.
-Neither the existence of a business relationship as described in this Section, nor the submission of a report required by this Section shall prevent a City Official from participating in Deliberations on matters pending before the City absent a Conflicting Interest.
+All prospective Vendors and City Officials shall file disclosure forms as required by, and in accordance with, State law.

 Sec.
-2-273.
+3-113.
 Prohibitions

-(a) Conflicts of Interest:

-- (1) Deliberation Prohibited.
-It shall be a violation of this Code for a City Official to knowingly deliberate regarding a Pending Matter for which the City Official currently has a Conflicting Interest.
-City Officials with a current Conflicting Interest in a Pending Matter must recuse themselves and abstain from Deliberations.
-It is an exception to this recusal requirement if the City Official serves on the City Council, Planning and Zoning Commission, or Board of Adjustment; and a majority of the members of that body is composed of persons who are likewise required to file (and who do file) disclosures on the same Pending Matter. - (2) Disclosure Required.
-If a City Official has a Conflicting Interest in a Pending Matter, the City Official shall disclose the nature of the Conflicting Interest by filing a sworn statement with the City Auditor.
-Disclosures under this subsection shall be for the time period, including the previous calendar year, and up to date where the Conflicting Interest arises before the City Official. - (3) Definition of Conflicting Interest.
-For purposes of this Article, the term is defined as follows:
+- (a) Conflicts of Interest. - (1) Deliberation Prohibited.
+It shall be a violation of this Code for a City Official to knowingly deliberate regarding a pending matter for which the City Official has a Conflicting Interest.
+City Officials with a Conflicting Interest in a pending matter must recuse themselves and abstain from Deliberations.
+It is an exception to this recusal requirement if the City Official serves on the City Council, Planning and Zoning Commission, or Board of Adjustment; and a majority of the members of that body is composed of persons who are likewise required to file (and who do file) disclosures on the same pending matter. - (2) Disclosure Required.
+If a City Official has a Conflicting Interest in a pending matter, the City Official shall disclose the nature of the Conflicting Interest by filing a sworn statement with the City Auditor.
+Disclosures under this subsection shall be for the time period, including the previous calendar year, and up to date where the Conflicting Interest arises before the City Official. - (3) Definitions.
+For purposes of this Article, these terms are defined as follows: - (A) Business Entity: a sole proprietorship, partnership, firm, corporation, holding company, joint-stock company, receivership, trust, political subdivision, government agency, university, or any other entity recognized by law.